Current account switch guarantee

-How to get our £175 bank account switch offer
+How to get our switch offer

-1. Choose an account
+1. Choose an account and apply

 2. Start your switch

 Start a full switch using the Current Account Switch Service.
-A full switch includes closing your old account.
+A full switch includes us closing your old account.

 Your switch must complete within 28 days.